Certificate Games and Consequences for the Classical Adversary Bound: Preliminaries

 \subsection{Sensitivity and its variants}

-\partialf{All definitions in this section need to be changed for partial functions.
-We also need to mention the reason why we pick strong sensitivity.} Sensitivity is a lower bound on most of the measures described above (except $\Q$ and $\pAdv$).
-Given a Boolean function $f$, an input $x$ is \emph{sensitive at index $i$} if flipping the bit at index $i$ (which we denote by $x^{(i)}$) changes the value of the function \partialftext{ to $1{-}f(x)$}.
+Sensitivity is a lower bound on most of the measures described above (except $\Q$ and $\pAdv$).
+Given a Boolean function $f$, an input $x$ is \emph{sensitive at index $i$} if flipping the bit at index $i$ (which we denote by $x^{(i)}$) changes the value of the function to $1{-}f(x)$.